oprypin/crsfml/gitbook/audio-recording.md

 Since recording is done in a separate thread, it is important to know what exactly happens, and where.

 `on_start` will be called directly by the `start` function, so it is executed in the same thread that called it.
-However, `on_process_sample` and `on_stop` will always be called from the internal recording thread that CrSFML creates.
+However, `on_process_sample` and `on_stop` will always be called from the internal recording thread that SFML creates.

 If your recorder uses data that may be accessed *concurrently* in both the caller thread and in the recording thread, you have to protect it (with a mutex for example) in order to avoid concurrent access, which may cause undefined behavior -- corrupt data being recorded, crashes, etc.